Deploying a Cluster on your Local Host

 db_name=# exit

-On the OS command line for each node, use the pgedge spock repset-add-table command to add the tables to the system-created replication set (named default); the command is followed by your database name (db_name):
+On the OS command line for each node (for example, in the pgedge/cluster/demo/n1/pgedge directory), use the pgedge spock repset-add-table command to add the tables to the system-created replication set (named default); the command is followed by your database name (db_name):

 ./pgedge spock repset-add-table default 'pgbench_*' db_name